RashCodes/RashCodes/README.md

 - 👋 Hello World

 - Trainee as Front-End developer + Responsibilities included During my Internship ||
-Implementation with a developer team & Creating the UI Design for all projects at the company using Figma Tool.
+Implementation FrontEnd Part by React.JS with a developer team & Creating the UI Design for all projects at the company using Figma Tool.

 - My name is Mohamed Rashad.
 I am a fresh graduate with a Bachelor of Computer Science (Hons)